 There are still places where you can see the “biopic” about the life of the Jamaican reggae star musician Bob Marley.
 The title of the film is One Love, a kind of slogan of the Rastafari movement, of which Marley was a prominent member.
 All religions seem to have love as a central topic, but representatives of the major religions sometimes forget that.
 It is also the title of a Bob Marley song with more than a quarter billion views on Youtube.

 Bob Marley was a Rastafari.
-Rastafaris believe that their God is a living man and living in Africa, and they pointed to Haile Selassie of Egypt as their living god Jah – at least until the emperor died in 1974.
+Rastafaris believe that their God is a living man and living in Africa, and they pointed to emperor Haile Selassie of Ethiopia as their living god Jah – at least until the emperor died in 1974.
 Rastafaris wear dreadlocks, and they may not cut their hair either.
 Many are vegetarians.

 Bob Marley was, and is, the world’s most famous reggae musician.
 Reggae is a type of music initiated in the endlessly creative circles of Jamaica, at the time a new kind of pop music with special rhythms, and it became closely associated with Rastas.
 I am sure everyone is familiar with the musical genre.
 Marley died way too young in 1981, at an age of 37, after suffering for some years from cancer.